 CONTEXT & OBJECTIVE

-My role in Uganda was to research, prototype, and communicate with the UNCEIF and Verynice in New York.
+My role in Uganda was to research, prototype, and communicate with UNCEIF and Verynice staff in New York.
 I led one-on-one interviews, focus group discussions and workshops to collect data and information.
-While collecting data, I put the user at the center of my research, highlighting their struggles, key activities, what functioned/didn't, and what could be improved.
-I mapped out the system being used and shared various needs and insights of local community members, influencers, government officials, technical people, and aid workers.
+While collecting data, I put users at the center of my research, highlighting their struggles, key activities, what functioned/didn't, and what could be improved.
+I mapped out the technical and design system being used and shared various needs and insights of local community members, influencers, government officials, technical people, and aid workers.
+I documented and communicated what was collected on-site and reported the results to the project manager.
 Together with the team in New York, we prototyped and pretested the design in various countries around the world.

 U–Report has over 1.8 million reporters and is being used by governments in 18 countries, such as Nigeria, Zambia, Burundi, Indonesia etc.